octo-technology/OpenTezos/docs/explorer/indexer-explained.md

 </p>
 <br/>

-It turns out that this one-way data extraction model has a couple of problems:
+It turns out that this one-way data-extraction model has a couple of problems:
-- **Expensive States Queries**: extracting complex state from a blockchain-node is expensive.
+- **Expensive States Queries**: extracting complex state from a blockchain's node is expensive.
-- **One-way-data flow**: SQL stores optimize for transactional workloads like finding individual rows, but are bad for analytical workloads that aggregate across columns (because full rows are loaded from disk).
+- **One-way-data flow**: SQL stores are optimized for transactional workloads like finding individual rows, but are bad for analytical workloads that aggregate across columns (because full rows are loaded from the disk).
-- **Slow Queries**: some queries are even so expensive, they have to run offline (i.e. once a night or once a cycle) and their results have to be stored in extra tables.
+- **Slow Queries**: some queries are so expensive, they have to run offline (i.e. once a night or once a cycle) and their results have to be stored in extra tables.
-- **Inefficient Storage Layout and Limited Throughput**: most online queries to join across tables are limited by available main memory and I/O bandwidth and the only way to speed them up is replicating the database or using larger instances.
+- **Inefficient Storage Layout and Limited Throughput**: most online queries to join across tables, are limited by available main memory and I/O bandwidth and the only way to speed them up is by replicating the database or using larger instances.

 ## Focus on BlockWatch Indexer (TzIndex)